 - men and women whose partners have HIV

 If you fall into one of these categories, you might want to talk to your doctor about PrEP.
-Your doctor will need to assess your HIV status and risk of infection and also discuss with you the possible side effects.
+You must be HIV negative before you start taking PrEP.
+Your doctor will check your HIV status and risk of infection and also discuss with you the possible side effects.

 Effectiveness of PrEP